Safa Merve Nalçacı

-Safa Merve Nalçacı (born 28 July 1993) is a Turkish women's football defender currently playing in the Turkish Women's First Football League for Fenerbahçe S.K. in Istanbul with jersey number 2.
+Safa Merve Nalçacı (born 28 July 1993) is a Turkish women's football defender currently playing in the Turkish Women's Football Super League for Beylerbeyi S.K. with jersey number 2.
 She was part of the Turkey women's national team.

 Private life

 Safa Merve Nalçcacı was born in Van, eastern Turkey on 28 July 1993.

-Playing career

-Club
+Club career

-Nalçacı obtained her license from Karşıyaka BESEM Spor in Izmir on 16 November 2007.
+Nalçacı obtained her license from Karşıyaka BESEM Spor in İzmir on 16 November 2007.
 She then played in the team between 2008 and 2012.
 During this time, she appeared the |Women's Regional and |Second League, scoring 15 goals in 33 matches.
 In the |2012–13 season, she transferred to the Istanbul-based club Çamlıcaspor to play in the |Women's First League.
 After playing 18 matches, she moved to Karşıyaka Koleji Spor in İzmit in the second half of the 2013–14 Second League season.
 The next season, she joined the new established team Beşiktaş J.K. in Istanbul, which played in the |Third League.
 At the end of that season, she enjoyed her team's promotion to the Second League, and after one season to the First League.
 She capped in 58 matches and scored two goals in three seasons with Beşiktaş J.K.
 For the 2017–18 First League season, she went to the newly promoted Fatih Vatan Spor, where she played 17 matches.